y2sunlight/apricot/README.md

 After creating a new Apricot project, you can try it out right away.

-Start PHP's Built-in web server in your project folder.
+Start PHP's built-in web server in your project folder.

 ```
 php -S localhost:8888
 ```

-Please access the following URL in your browser.
+And access the following URL.

 * http://localhost:8888/public/

-The Apricot login page will appear.
-Please log in.
-Initial account is `root`, no password.
+Your Apricot project "login page" will appear.
+Then log in.
+The default account id is `root`, no password is set.

 ## Documentation